Wusinho/Game-Runner/README.md

 ## About

 This is a platform runner game developed using Phaser 3 library.
-The main character that has to jump from platform in a valley, using parallax scrolling background.
+The main character has to jump from the platform in a valley, using a parallax scrolling background.

-The score is increased, for each star and a new bomb spawn everytime a star is collected.
+The score is increased, for each star and a new bomb spawns every time a star is collected.

-You can get a guess name or you can provide one, and once the player dies, your score will be submitted to leaderboard API, only the 10 top scores will appear.
+You can get a guest name or you can provide one, and once the player dies, your score will be submitted to leaderboard API, only the 10 top scores will appear.

 ![screenshot](./assets/ScreenShot.png)